Aggression Is Not Part Of The Great Pyrenees Temperament

 No!
 An aggressive Pyr is just as likely to be aggressive towards livestock as it is to people.
 These are unstable dogs.

 The best solution for aggressive Pyrs is prevention.
 Get your Pyr from an ethical and responsible breeder.
 One who breeds for sound temperament and health.
-One who socializes their pups endlessly with many many different people.
+One who socializes their pups endlessly with many many different people in the first 13 weeks.
 This must be followed by continuous positive-reinforcement training by their people.

 If that commitment is not made consistently, you will have a problem dog.
 Not happy for you and not for the dog.